 Cancellation Advice versus Withdrawal

-The Withdrawal (WITH) function in the MT 564 or the seev.039 Cancellation Advice message with a Cancellation Reason code value WITH (withdrawal) is to be used when the sender wishes to notify the withdrawal of the event or of the offer by the issuer.
-This implies that the corporate action event reference [:22F::CORP <> A / CorporateActionEventIdentification] will not be re-used.
+The Withdrawal (WITH) function in the MT 564 or the seev.039 Cancellation Advice message with a Cancellation Reason code value WITH (withdrawal) is to be used when the sender wishes to notify the withdrawal of the event or of the offer by the issuer/offeror.
+This implies that the corporate action event reference [:22F::CORP <> A / CorporateActionEventIdentification] will not be re-used for another event.

 The Cancellation Advice (CANC) function in the MT 564 or the seev.039 Cancellation Advice message with a Cancellation Reason code value PROC (Processing) is to be used when the sender wishes to cancel a corporate event previously announced by the account servicer in the case the account servicer has sent an announcement to an account owner with erroneous key event announcement information data (like the ISIN or the event identification code - see also section 3.6.2 on the Corporate Action Reference and section 8.1.2.6 on the Official Corporate Action Reference).
-This also implies that the corporate action event reference [:22F::CORP <> A / CorporateActionEventIdentification] will not be re-used.In ISO 15022, the cancellation advice (CANC) function can also be used when the sender wishes to cancel a previously sent Preliminary Advice of Payment message (MT 564 + :22F::ADDB//CAPA in sequence D).
-In this case, the field “:22F::ADDB//CAPA” must be present in sequence D of the MT564 Cancellation Advice message.
+This also implies that the corporate action event reference [:22F::CORP <> A / CorporateActionEventIdentification] will not be re-used for another event.

-Replacement or Eligible Balance Notification
+Replacement Notification

-After a Notification message with a notification type NEWM has been sent, any changes in non-key event announcement information data must be notified with a Replacement Notification message
+Any change in the event details which does not require the cancellation of the event must be notified with a Replacement Notification message:

-[:23G:REPL <> seev.031 – A0 / NotificationType / REPL]
+[:23G:REPL or REPE<> seev.031 – A0 / NotificationType / REPL]

-or an Eligible Balance Notification message

-[:23G:REPE <> seev.031 – A0 / NotificationType / REPL + A0 / EligibleBalanceIndicator with value “true”].

-If an Eligible Balance Notification message has been sent, then the replacing message containing the new details is also an Eligible Balance Notification and not a Replacement message.
+In ISO 15022, if an Entitlement message (REPE) has already been sent, then the replacing message containing the new details is also an Entitlement (REPE) and not a Replacement message (REPL).

+Instead, in ISO 20022, any change in the event should be conveyed via a replacement notification (seev.031 REPL).

-When a Replacement Notification message or an Eligible Balance Notification message is used, it is understood that the Replacement or the Eligible Balance Notification message contain the entire set of information, not just the elements replaced or added.
+When a Replacement Notification message is used, it is understood that the Replacement message contain the entire set of information, not just the elements replaced or added.

-In Late announcement and well known events
+Late announcement and well-known events

 Late announcements